libertyernie/vba-wii/readme.txt

 One Piece can be played with One Piece Unlimited Adventure controls.

-Boktai 1, Boktai 2, Boktai 3, Kirby's Tilt n Tumble, and WarioWare Twisted can be played with controls I designed for them.
+Boktai 1, Boktai 2, Boktai 3, and Kirby's Tilt n Tumble can be played with controls Tantric designed for them.

 -=[ Zelda, Match Wii Controls ]=-